top of page

 For many people, starting a discussion is challenging, and when the talk is about something technical, it becomes even more arduous and uncomfortable.

-When a couple contacts a photographer for the first time, they often feel nervous.
+When a couple contacts a wedding photographer for the first time, they often feel nervous.
 It is good that they feel compelled to ask a few questions.
 Everybody wants to know more about what they want to spend their money on.
 However, asking incorrect questions can perplex the photographer and prevent you from receiving the wedding images you want.
 Throughout my career, most couples I've worked with knew what they wanted and they were able to explain their desired photo style.
-I have read a lot of online advice and suggested questions to ask a potential photographer.
+I have read a lot of online advice and suggested questions to ask a potential wedding photographer.
 Some of the questions are valid, but some are neither useful nor relevant.

 1- What is your camera brand?